Marie Anne de Mailly-Nesle: Early life, family and marriage

-The only one of the de Nesle sisters not to become one of Louis XV's mistresses was the Marquise de Flavacourt.
+The only one of the de Nesle sisters not to become a mistress of Louis XV's was the Marquise de Flavacourt.
 Louise Julie was the first sister to attract the king followed by Pauline Félicité, but it was Marie Anne who was the most successful in manipulating him and becoming politically powerful.

 Marie Anne also had a younger half-sister, Henriette de Bourbon (1725 - 1780), Mademoiselle de Verneuil, from her mother's relationship with the duc de Bourbon, the chief minister of Louis XV from 1723 to 1726.

 In her youth, Marie Anne was known as Mademoiselle de Monchy.
 On 19 June 1734, she married Jean Baptiste Louis, marquis de La Tournelle (1708-1740).

 She was a friend of Charlotte Aglaé d'Orléans, granddaughter of Louis XIV and Madame de Montespan.

 Royal Mistress

 Introduction

-In 1732, Marie Anne's oldest sister Louise Julie, who had succeeded their mother as lady-in-waiting to the queen, caught the attention of King Louis XV, and was permitted by her spouse to become a royal mistress.
-Although she became the king's mistress in 1732, Louise Julie was not officially recognized as his maîtresse en titre until 1738.
-Louise Julie did not use her new position at court to enrich herself or to interfere in politics.
+In 1732, Marie Anne's oldest sister Louise Julie, who had succeeded their mother as lady-in-waiting to the queen, caught the attention of King Louis XV, and, with her husband's consent, become a royal mistress.
+Although she became the king's mistress in 1732, Louise Julie was not officially recognized as his maîtresse en titre until 1738, and did not use her new position at court to enrich herself or to interfere in politics.

 Louise Julie was devoted to her family, and it was said that she was "a loving, sincere little creature with all the qualities of an easy dupe, and she was happy to Introduce her sisters at Court for the sole reason that it gave them pleasure".
-She invited all her sisters to court on different occasions and helped them to establish themselves there socially.
+She invited all her sisters to court on different occasions and helped them to establish themselves socially.
 In 1739, Louise Julie received a letter from her younger sister Pauline-Félicité requesting to be invited to court.
 Louise Julie granted her sister's wish, but upon her arrival at court, Pauline-Félicité seduced the king and became his mistress.

 While Louise Julie remained as the official mistress, the king fell in love with Pauline-Félicité, arranged for her to marry the marquis de Vintimille to enable her to stay at court, and gave her the castle of Choisy-le-Roi as a gift.
-Madame de Vintimille quickly became pregnant by the king, and she died giving birth to his illegitimate son, Louis, the duc de Luc, who looked so much like the king that he was called Demi-Louis ('Small Louis').
+Madame de Vintimille quickly became pregnant by the king, and died giving birth to his illegitimate son, Louis, the duc de Luc, who looked so much like the king that he was called Demi-Louis ('Small Louis').